Photo source: ResearchGate

 China is a powerful international actor as the most populous country, the world's largest economy by purchasing power parity, according to the IMF.
-It is the world's fastest-growing major economy, with growth rates averaging 10 percent over the past 30 years.
+It is the world's fastest growing major economy with growth rates averaging 10 percent over the past 30 years.
 The country is a global hub for manufacturing , and is the largest manufacturing economy in the world, as well as the largest exporter of goods in the world and second largest importer of goods.

 As China's economic importance has grown, so has attention to the structure and health of the economy.
-Xi Jinping's Chinese Dream is described as achieving the two 100s: the material goal of China becomes a 'moderately well-off society' by 2021, the 100th anniversary of the Chinese Communist Party, and the goal of China becoming a perfect developed nation by 2049, the 100th anniversary of the founding of the People's Republic.
+Xi Jinping's Chinese Dream is described as achieving the two 100s: the material goal of China becoming a 'moderately well-off society' by 2021, the 100th anniversary of the Chinese Communist Party, and the modernization goal of China becoming a fully developed nation by 2049, the 100th anniversary of the founding of the People's Republic.